eimlav/slackit/README.md

 Usage: slackit
     -h, --help                       Display this screen
-    -c, --channel string             The channel to send the message to -e, --emoji string               The emoji to use [default: :wolf:]
+    -c, --channel string             The channel to send the message to -i, --icon-emoji string          The emoji to use as the channel icon [default: :wolf:]
-    -m, --message string             The message to send -w, --webhook string             The slack incoming webhook to use -u, --username string            The username to send as [default: slackit]
+    -m, --message string             The message to send -w, --webhook-url string         The slack incoming webhook url to use -u, --username string            The username to send as [default: slackit]
 ```